Broughton, Salford

 Broughton is a suburb and district of Salford, Greater Manchester, England.
 Located on the east bank of the River Irwell, it is 1 mi northwest of Manchester and 2 mi south of Prestwich.

-Historically in Lancashire, Broughton was a township and chapelry in the parish of Manchester and hundred of Salford.
-The former manor house, Broughton Hall, belonged to the Chethams and the Stanleys, both distinguished local families, and later passed, by marriage, to the Clowes family.
+Historically in Lancashire, the former manor house, Broughton Hall, belonged to the Chethams and the Stanleys, both distinguished local families, and later passed, by marriage, to the Clowes family.
 Part of Broughton was amalgamated into the Municipal Borough of Salford in 1844, and the remaining area in 1853.

 In the 21st century, parts of Lower Broughton and Higher Broughton have been redeveloped with a mixture of town houses and flats.
 Together with neighbouring Whitefield, Prestwich and Crumpsall, Broughton is home to a large Jewish community.

 History

 Early history

 Some neolithic implements and other pre-Roman remains have been found in Broughton.
 The Roman road from Manchester (Mamucium) to Ribchester (Bremetennacum) passed through the area and Roman coins have also been found.

 The township of Broughton dates back to 1177 when it was known as Burton, bounded mainly by the meandering River Irwell.
 To the west of this township, close to a ford across the Irwell, lay the hamlet of Broughton.
 The Manor of Broughton was formerly an ancient demesne of the honour of Lancaster, being a member of the Royal Manor of Salford.
 It descended through various families and in 1578 was bought by Henry Stanley, 4th Earl of Derby.